top of page

 Additionally, suppose you’re working on any genealogy brick wall.
 If your research isn’t organized, you are likely overlooking clues that could open up crucial gaps in your investigation.

-Finally, if you don’t organize your genealogy, it will likely go up in flames.
-You know you have those relatives that are just itching to take your research and have a bonfire.
+Finally, it will likely go up in flames if you don't organize your genealogy.
+You know you have relatives just itching to take your research and have a bonfire.

 Get your free guide, Preserving the Perishable, to help save your most precious genealogy documents, photos, and more.

-5 Filing Sytems to Organize Your Genealogy Records
+5 Filing Systems to Organize Your Genealogy Records

-1. Alphabetize Individuals: Think of how the doctor's office organizes files, and you will understand this method.
+1. Alphabetize Individuals: Consider how a doctor's office organizes files; you will understand this method.
 Each individual has a separate folder.
-All documents, notes, and relevant reference materials drop into these files.
-The files are then arranged alphabetically first by surname and then by the first name.
+All documents, notes, and relevant reference materials are dropped into these files.
+The files are arranged alphabetically, first by surname and then by first name.

 2. Arrange by Marriage Units: This method organizes paper files into folders for a married couple.
 Once a couple marries, any document created about them or their children drops into these files.
 The Genealogy Research Associates explain how to implement this system using a marriage unit ID.
-While I dislike organizing by ID numbers rather than surnames, I often find myself gravitating to this system.
+While I dislike organizing by ID numbers rather than surnames, I often gravitate to this system.

-4. Arrange by Record Type: Methods 2 and 3 methods lead to many duplications of record files as individuals may connect in multiple family units.
+4. Arrange by Record Type: Methods 2 and 3 lead to many duplicate record files as individuals may connect in multiple family units.
 Therefore, another option involves filing documents by record type (birth certificates, death certificates, probate records).
-Then within the record type folder, documents are filed alphabetically by surname.
+Then, documents are filed alphabetically in the record type folder by surname.
 I take this system up a notch and separate the papers into my maternal and paternal branches.
-Then I file everything by record type.
-You'll find an explanation in this video.
+Then, I file everything by record type.

 5. Arrange by Location: Not every resource and project fits nicely into family units or record types.
 Another option for filing your documents involves sorting by location.
 Amy Johnson Crow often discusses how she organizes in this fashion.
 You separate all files by location and then by record type or resource.